 When fans are not happy with anything you give them even when it is free.
 I learned that a lot of fans will not be happy even though you give them everything since they would want more.

 14. How would you describe and rate the music scene of the country you are currently operating in and how much does it get featured in your programming?

-The music scene is growing and we do a lot on genre from Pop, Kpop, EDM, Indie Rock to Local scene.
+The music scene is growing and we do a lot on genres from Pop, Kpop, EDM, Indie Rock to the Local scene.

 15. What do you like most about your job?
 How do you stay motivated when things don’t go as planned?

-The feeling of fulfilment that we made a lot of people happy.
+The feeling of fulfillment that we made a lot of people happy.
 Sense of responsibility.
 That is all the motivation that we need.

 1) Why did you decide to promote and produce K-pop events?

-2) When and what was the first K-pop event that you have organised and who were there?
+2) When and what was the first K-pop event that you have organized and who were there?